 - Explore my research on Google Scholar

-Recent blogs and media
+Recent blogs, comments, and media coverage

 - NATURE CLIMATE CHANGE: “Resisting the carbonization of animals as climate solutions”